A unique opportunity for artists in Islington

 Community Engagement – Artist-Educator-in-Residence

-Islington Heritage Service wish to engage a local artist-educator to work with the community in order to create a work of public art, exploring the radical history of Bunhill as the inspiration for the artwork.
+Islington Heritage Service wish to engage 3 local artist-educators to work with the community in order to create 3 works of public art, exploring the radical history of Bunhill as the inspiration for the artwork.

 Each work of art will be created by an artist-educator: an artist with the ability to lead a number of workshops with different community groups.
 The outcomes of those creative workshops will help inspire the creation of a work of public art.
-The art will draw on the history of Bunhill, the ward and the burial ground, with focus on some of the notable figures interred at Bunhill Fields or who have a connection to Bunhill/Finsbury/South Islington.
+The art will draw on the history of Bunhill, the ward and the burial ground, with focus on some of the notable figures interred at Bunhill Fields, for example, the life and work of William Blake.

 There will be three artist residencies during the project.
 Each residency will last 1 year.